fusionjs/rfcs/text/0000-browser-specific-bundles.md

 A possible implementation strategy (described in the following section) would also involve whole-program analysis, rather than the piecemeal, file-based `babel-loader` transpilation approach that is currently used.
 This change might make transpilation-related, program-level optimizations, such as polyfilling and helper deduplication easier to implement.

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

-Please focus on explaining the motivation so that if this RFC is not accepted, the motivation could be used to develop alternative solutions.
-In other words, enumerate the constraints you are trying to solve without coupling them too closely to the solution you have in mind.

 # Detailed design

 The key idea is to transpile code *after* bundling.